jetchegaray/geonames-snapshots/README.md

 ## Environment variables

-  update these variables as you need
+  update these variables as you need, you are able to get them from https://app.redislabs.com/ and  https://console.firebase.google.com/

   ```